Honolulu Restaurant Guide

 Yama’s Fish Market

 If you are looking for traditional Hawaiian cuisine, head to Yama’s Fish Market for a selection of comfort food from Hawaii’s plantation era.
 It was a time when laborers from around the world brought a taste of home with them.
 You will find Puerto Rican pasteles, Japanese mochiko chicken, and Filipino pork adobo on this diverse menu.
 These menu items are alongside delicious Hawaiian classics, including laulau, kalua pig, and fresh poke.
-Yama’s Fish Market only does takeout, but you can grab one of the picnic tables at the nearby Honolulu Stadium Park.
+Yama’s Fish Market only does takeout, but you can grab one of the picnic tables at the nearby Old Stadium Park.

 Maguro Brothers